jahidulpabelislam/contribution-counters/README.md

     const counters = await api.getCounters();
     ```

-4. The returned value (`counters`) will have two properties `commits` which is your total commits, and `projects` is the number of project's you've contributed to.
+4. The returned value (`counters`) will have two properties:

+   1. `commits` which is your total commits
+   2. `projects` is the number of project's you've contributed to.

 `GitHub` in above examples can be replace with `Bitbucket` and `GitLab`.